TooKennySupreme/centminmod-mariadb-ibddata1-deletion-rebuild/readme.md

 # How to rebuild MariaDB MySQL InnoDB Database Table Mappings When ibdata1 Is Deleted

 `/var/lib/mysql/ibdata1` is an important file which contains MySQL InnoDB database data and mappings for per InnoDB file database tables.
-If you delete this file and restarted MySQL server, then MySQL server would of re-created a new `ibdata1` file but it will no contain the mapping to your existing InnoDB database tables anymore - you will have broken the mapping and this can result in web applications and MySQL clients not being able to access your MySQL database's InnoDB data.
+If you delete this file and restarted MySQL server, then MySQL server would of re-created a new `ibdata1` file but it will not contain the mapping to your existing InnoDB database tables anymore - you will have broken the mapping and this can result in web applications and MySQL clients not being able to access your MySQL database's InnoDB data.
 The below guide is a quick overview of how to rebuild this mapping.
+The guide only works and assumes, you have your `/etc/my.cnf` set with `innodb_file_per_table = 1` to enable per InnoDB table files which will save InnoDB database table data in their own files as opposed to within `ibdata1` itself.

 # Grab dbsake and create backup directory